duniter/duniter/doc/Protocol.md

-# UCP - Duniter Protocol
+# DUP - Duniter Protocol

 > This document is still regularly updated (as of August 2016)